yardenas/talks/30-SEP-2024/slides.md

 </div>

 <!--
-* why deep reinforcement learning is important?
-It is the most general framework we have to combining sequential decision-making and learning.
 * what's nice about CMDPs is that they allow us to more easily specify constraints, separately from the reward.
 This allows agents to learn how to tradeoff between the objective and safety on their own, without us hand-tuning/reward shaping -- it is actually cleaner than penalties.
 -->